Pylons/akhet/docs/demo/content.rst

 Line 1 makes the template inherit from the site template, which will add the site's header and footer.
 Lines 2 and 3 are Mako methods.
-They output the body title and the head title respectively.
+They output the body title (the <h1> at the top of the page) and the head title (the <title> tag) respectively.
+Mako templates and methods are not literally Python classes and methods -- they compile to modules and functions respectively -- but Mako treats them in a way that's similar to classes and methods.

 The "${varname}" syntax is a placeholder which will output the named variable.
 Template variables can come from several sources: (1) keys in the view's return